BEST LIVE BAIT FOR BASS

 The idea of using a bobber with a bobber stop is that it allows you quickly to adjust for different depths of water by simply sliding it up and down the line.

 The alternative and more popular way to fish Florida shiners for peacock bass is the free line.
 Use the same line list above, tie the mono right to the braid, and just add your hook on the bottom.
 The only adjustment is adding a split shot of lead 10′ to 12″ above the hook.
 The most important part of this rig is to adjust the weight depending on the depth of water and how slow you want the bait to sink.
+Another effective option is the Texas rig, which is a popular weedless setup for fishing soft plastic worms and other baits for bass, allowing you to fish through heavy cover and structure with ease.

-Additional Targeted Best Live Bait for Bass Fish Species
+Additional Targeted Live Bait Species:

 Black Crappie (Speck)